 A durable power of attorney is a legal process that gives a named individual the "power" to make health care and end-of-life decisions on behalf of another person once they lose the capacity to make such decisions.
 For instance, a designated person (often a relative) is responsible for communicating the individual's wishes -- such as not wanting to be kept alive by a respirator -- to doctors and hospital staff.

 Learn about Texas durable power of attorney laws in the table below.
-See Wills and Durable Power of Attorney for Health Care for more in-depth information.
+See Power of Attorney for Healthcare and Living Willsfor more in-depth information.

 |Code Section||Health & Safety Code §166.151, et seq.
 Durable Power of Attorney for Health Care|